kubevirt/kubevirt/docs/getting-started.md

 Typical cases where code regeneration should be triggered are:

- * When changing APIs, REST paths or their comments (gets reflected in the api documentation, clients, generated cloners...)
+ * When changing APIs, REST paths or their comments (gets reflected in the API documentation, clients, generated cloners...)
- * When changing mocked interfaces (the mock generator needs to update the generated mocks then)
+ * When changing mocked interfaces (the mock generator needs to update the generated mocks)

- We have a check in our CI system, so that you don't miss when `make generate` needs to be called.
+We have a check in our CI system so that you do not miss when `make generate` needs to be called.

  * Another case is when kubevirtci is updated, in order to vendor cluster-up run `hack/bump-kubevirtci.sh` and then `make generate`